About

 • At a kick-in opponents must be at least 5m away.

-• The ball must be within 25cm of the line at the point where it crossed the line, and the player must have their standing foot on or behind the line, and must take the kick-in within four (4) seconds.
+• The ball must be stationary on the line at the point where it crossed the line, and the player must take the kick-in within four (4) seconds.

 • If the ball does not enter the pitch from a kick-in, the referee shall order a player from the opposing team to take it.